 - ask trade associations and organisations for a list of members in your area

-- ask your chosen firms to give you a written quotation (that is a firm price rather than an estimate)
+- ask firms to give you a written quotation (that is a firm price rather than an estimate)

 - make sure the quotation includes VAT; also check if there is a call out charge, and how much you would have to pay

-- get a firm date for starting and finishing the job
+- get firm dates for starting and finishing the job

 - get details of the work or the contract in writing

 - have a relative, friend or neighbour there to support you.